snehasharma76/aptos-shores-courses/sources/quest_3/chapter_5/step_19/step_19.md

 - **Validation of Assumptions:** Asserts are crucial for validating assumptions, invariants, and program state during execution.
 - **State Reversion:** Unlike aborts triggered by other mechanisms, an abort on an assert does not revert any state changes.
 The transaction error is surfaced as usual.
 - **Bug Detection:** Asserts play a significant role in catching bugs and errors during testing and development.
 They help ensure that the program adheres to expected conditions.
-- **Production Efficiency:** While useful during development, asserts can be disabled in production to enhance efficiency and reduce unnecessary runtime checks.

 ### Syntax: